boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 ## Final Steps - Required for All Projects

 ### Finalizing the Upgrade
-1. Run `mvn org.technologybrewery.baton:baton-maven-plugin:baton-migrate -DoldHelmRepositoryUrl=<old-helm-repo>` to apply the automatic migrations
+1. Run `./mvnw org.technologybrewery.baton:baton-maven-plugin:baton-migrate -DoldHelmRepositoryUrl=<old-helm-repo>` to apply the automatic migrations
-1. Run `mvn clean install` and resolve any manual actions that are suggested
+1. Run `./mvnw clean install` and resolve any manual actions that are suggested
     - **NOTE:** This will update any aiSSEMBLE dependencies in 'pyproject.toml' files automatically
 2. Repeat the previous step until all manual actions are resolved